Statistical-Computational Trade-offs in Tensor PCA and Related Problems via Communication Complexity: Non-Gaussian Component Analysis

 \subsection{Statistical-Computational Gap in $k$-NGCA}

 Similar to $k$-TPCA, the $k$-NGCA problem exhibits three phases depending on the effective sample size $\ssize \lambda^2$:

 \begin{description} \item [Impossible phase.]
 When $\ssize \lambda^2 \ll \dim$, there is no consistent estimator for the non-Gaussian direction $\bm V$.
 This follows from standard lower bounds based on Fano's Inequality (see Proposition \ref{prop:ngca-it-lb} in Appendix \ref{sec:ngca-it-lb}). \item [Conjectured hard phase.]
-When $\dim \lesssim \ssize \lambda^2 \ll \dim^{k/2}$ and $\lambda \lesssim 1$, there is a consistent, but computationally inefficient estimator for the non-Gaussian direction $\bm V$.
+When $\dim \lesssim \ssize \lambda^2 \ll \dim^{k/2}$ and $\lambda \lesssim 1$, there is a consistent, but computationally inefficient estimator for the non-Gaussian direction $\bm V$ (\rd{provided Assumptions \ref{ass: min-snr} and \ref{ass: subgauss} hold}).
 This estimator is described and analyzed in Appendix~\ref{sec: ngca-bruteforce}.
 The lower bounds of \citet{diakonikolas2017statistical} show that SQ algorithms fail to estimate the non-Gaussian direction with polynomially many queries in this regime.
 This suggests that this regime is the conjectured hard phase for $k$-NGCA.
 In Appendix~\ref{sec:ngca-LDLR}, we provide additional evidence for this using the low-degree likelihood ratio framework of \citet{hopkins2018statistical}.
-In the situation when the non-Gaussian measure $\nongauss$ is a mixture of Gaussians, similar lower bounds appear in the work of \citet{mao2021optimal}. \item [Easy phase.]
+In the situation when the non-Gaussian measure $\nongauss$ is a mixture of Gaussians, similar lower bounds appear in the work of \citet{mao2021optimal}.
+Alternatively, low-degree lower bounds for this problem can also be derived from the SQ lower bounds of \citet{diakonikolas2017statistical} by verifying the general conditions proposed by \citet{brennan2020statistical} which ensure equivalence between the low-degree computational model and the SQ model. \item [Easy phase.]
 When $\ssize \lambda^2 \gtrsim \dim^{k/2}$, there are polynomial-time estimators for $k$-NGCA.
 In Appendix~\ref{sec:spectral-ngca}, we study a spectral estimator for $k$-NGCA (with even $k$) that estimates the non-Gaussian direction $\bm V$ by the leading eigenvector $\hat{\bm V}$ (in the magnitude) of a data-dependent matrix $\hat{\bm M}$: